-We notably have a much smaller sample, but the difference is large enough that it is noteworthy.
-This may be because models are more likely to hardcode a \textit{correct} but alternative answer than an incorrect one.

-We also see a much lower rate of agents modifying test cases than they do.
-This is despite their agents receiving explicit instructions \textit{not} to modify the test cases.
+We also see a much lower rate of agents modifying test cases than in \textsc{ImpossibleBench}.
+This is despite agents in \textsc{ImpossibleBench} receiving explicit instructions \textit{not} to modify the test cases.
 This may be because it makes more sense to modify an incorrect test result than an overly strict one.